justanothercell/parser_tutorial/tutorial/nodes.md

              ^^^^^^^^
 AttributeError: 'FuncCall' object has no attribute 'eval'
 ```
 Yes!
-All the parsing steps are now implemented.
-Let's quickly fix the operator precedence and then get going with evaluation.
+All the parsing steps are now implemented and only the evaluation is missing.
+Let's quickly fix the operator precedence and then get going with that.

 Currently, the way parsing is set up, binary operators are grouped right to left:<br>
 `BinaryOp(a, BinaryOp(b, BinaryOp(c, ..., "+"), "+"), "+")`<br>
 We now _only_ want this to be the case if the right binary operator is strictly higher in precedence than the left one,
-which means we can now check:
+which means we now have to check:
 - whether the right value even is a binary operator
 - whether it is equal or less in precedence